NMAA09045U Finance 2: Dynamic Portfolio Choice (Fin2)

 - Rigorously prove optimality principles and conditions for stochastic control problems in (discrete time, finite space)-multi-period setting.

 - Explicitly solve simple investment/consumption and optimal stopping problems.

 - Derive (with pen and paper), analyze (with a computer) and explain (in plain English) model implications; be they quantitative or qualitative, be they regarding policy, equilibrium, or empirics.

-- Maximization of expected utility and (partial) equilibrium in one-period models, including betting against beta.
+- Maximization of expected utility and (partial) equilibrium in one-period models, the state-price utility theorem and betting against beta.

 - Multi-period optimal portfolio choice.
 The martingale method vs. dynamic programming/the Bellman equation.